wrdwllm/rlab/winter-intensive/admin.meeting-notes.2022.03.06.md

   - Identify important tasks that require planning
     - Finalise schedule, assessment, time-frame
       - [ ] Presentation for Rochus and Stanislav?
-      - [ ] Talk to person who runs Systems Garden
+      - [ ] Talk to person who runs System Garden
         - Feasibility, will it be useful in the future, how long can we keep it there (maintaining is critical, define an end state)
-        - [ ] Plan out design build in collaboration with Systems Garden
+        - [ ] Plan out design build in collaboration with System Garden
         - [ ] Get familiar with Systems Garden and limitations
         - [ ] Define a goal for the design build
     - Organising FabLab use